SamsTheNerd/portfolio/notes/projects.md

 - hoki

 ## Old
-- pico wordle - maybe ? would need to upload it and also it's not entirely finished
+~ pico wordle - maybe ? would need to upload it and also it's not entirely finished
 - voltorb flip solver (need to upload it) (webbed site + c++)
 - QR Picross? lol?
 -

+## Teaching?
+~ mc workshop
+~ java build tools lecture